iamezcua-dev/global-marketing-worldbank-report/README.md

 The project contains two main parts to achieve their objectives:

-- **Data Ingestion Service**: Allows the user to request the updated dataset via API REST and this is programmatically persisted in an embedded database.
+- **Data Ingestion Service**: Allows the user to perform the data ingestion, by requesting the data via API REST and programmatically persisting the results in an embedded database.

 - **Data Querying Service**
 Allows the user to answer the aforementioned question by internally performing SQL queries that in turn manipulate the previously loaded data.